Jasodhara Bagchi: Early life and education

-Jasodhara Bagchi was born in 1937 in Kolkata.
+Bagchi was born in 1937 in Kolkata.
 She was educated at Presidency College, Kolkata (then affiliated with the University of Calcutta), Somerville College, Oxford, and New Hall, Cambridge.

 Career

-Jasodhara Bagchi began teaching English at Jadavpur University in 1964 after teaching English at Lady Brabourne College, Calcutta.
+Bagchi began teaching English at Jadavpur University in 1964 after teaching English at Lady Brabourne College, Calcutta.
 She became the founder-Director of the School of Women's Studies at Jadavpur University in 1988.
 After her 1997 retirement, she taught as an Emeritus Professor at the School of Women's Studies.

-Bagchi served as Professor in English department from 1983, was Head of the Department from 1986–1988, and coordinated, in some crucial early years, the UGC Special Assistance Programme, which later became the Centre for Advanced Studies in English.
+Bagchi served as Professor in English department from 1983, was Head of the Department from 1986 to 1988, and coordinated, in some crucial early years, the UGC Special Assistance Programme, which later became the Centre for Advanced Studies in English.
 Her focus areas of research include women's studies, women's writings, 19th century English and Bengali literature, the reception of Positivism in Bengal, motherhood and the Partition of India.
 Along with co-editor Subhoranjan Dasgupta, she was one of the first scholars to research and collect the experiences of Bengali women during and after the Partition.

 She began the Bengali Women Writers Reprint Series, which is edited by the School of Women's Studies, Jadavpur University.

 Professors Sajni Mukherji and Supriya Chaudhuri, her friends and colleagues at this department, edited for her a distinguished Festschrift in 2002: Literature and Gender: Essays for Jasodhara Bagchi.
 Contributors to this included Bagchi's cherished teachers, friends, former students, and colleagues, such as Peter Dronke, Kitty Scoular Datta, Himani Bannerji, Malini Bhattacharya, Sheila Lahiri Choudhury, Supriya Chaudhuri, Tanika Sarkar, Bhaswati Chakravorty, and Aditi Dasgupta.